 1 small red onion, very thinly sliced

-While the eggs are cooking, fry the bacon and remove to a paper towel to drain, reserving 3 tablespoons of the rendered fat.
-Crumble the bacon and set aside.
+While the eggs are cooking, fry the bacon in a large fry pan over medium heat until crispy.
+Once crispy (but not burned), remove from the pan and place on a paper towel to cool, reserving 3 tablespoons of the bacon grease.
+When cooled, crumble the bacon and set aside.

-Transfer the fat to a small saucepan set over low heat and whisk in the red wine vinegar, sugar and Dijon mustard.
-Season with a small pinch each of kosher salt and black pepper.
+Transfer the 3 tablespoons grease to a mixing bowl and whisk in the red wine vinegar, sugar, Dijon mustard, kosher salt, and black pepper.